HenryLok0/CodeState/README.md

 If you have questions or need help, please open an issue on GitHub.

 Thank you to all contributors and the open-source community for your support.

+---

+## Troubleshooting

+- Command not found: try `python -m codestate.cli` instead of `codestate`.
+- Windows path/encoding quirks: run from a local folder (avoid syncing folders) and ensure UTF-8 console.
+- Very large repos: run once with `--cache`, then subsequent commands will be much faster.